ECB (European Central Bank)

 what is the ECB?

-The European Central Bank is the central bank empowered to manage monetary policy for the Eurozone.
-With its beginnings in Germany 1998, the ECB is empowered to maintain price stability in the euro area, so that the euro’s purchasing power is not eroded by inflation.
-As an entity independent of individual EU countries and EU institutions, the ECB aims to ensure that the year-on-year increase in consumer prices is less than, but close to 2% over the medium term.
-Another of its tasks is the one of controlling the money supply.
-This involves, for example, setting interest rates throughout the euro area.
+The European Central Bank (ECB) is the central bank empowered to manage monetary policy for the Eurozone.
+With its beginnings in Germany in 1998, the ECB’s mandate is to maintain price stability in the Eurozone, so that the Euro’s (EUR) purchasing power is not eroded by inflation.
+As an entity independent of individual European Union countries and institutions, the ECB targets a year-on-year increase in consumer prices of 2% over the medium term.
+Another of its tasks is controlling the money supply.
+This involves, for instance, setting interest rates throughout the Eurozone.
 The European Central Bank’s work is organized via the following decision-making bodies: the Executive Board, the Governing Council and the General Council.
-Christine Lagarde is the President of this organism since November 1st 2019.
-Her speeches, statements and declarations are an important source of volatility, especially for the Euro and the currencies traded against the European currency.
+Christine Lagarde has been the President of the ECB since November 1, 2019.
+Her speeches, statements and comments are an important source of volatility, especially for the Euro and the currencies traded against the European currency.

 who is ECB's President?

 Christine Lagarde was born in 1956 in Paris, France.
-Graduated from Paris West University Nanterre La Défense and became President of the European Central Bank in November 1st 2019.
-Prior to that, she served as Chairman and Managing Director of the International Monetary Fund between 2011 and 2019.
-Lagarde previously held various senior ministerial posts in the Government of France: she was Minister of the Economy, Finance and Industry (2007–2011), Minister of Agriculture and Fishing (2007) and Minister of Commerce (2005–2007).
+Lagarde, who graduated from Paris West University Nanterre La Défense, became President of the European Central Bank (ECB) on November 1, 2019.
+Prior to that, she served as Chairman and Managing Director of the International Monetary Fund (IMF) between 2011 and 2019.
+Lagarde previously held various senior ministerial posts in the Government of France: she was Minister of the Economy, Finance and Industry (2007-2011), Minister of Agriculture and Fishing (2007) and Minister of Commerce (2005-2007).

 Christine Lagarde